sdcTools/rankSwap/README.md

 *src/recordSwap* contains the pure `C++` (11) code `recordSwap.cpp` and `recordSwap.h`.
 In this package this code is called by an `Rcpp` wrapper which again is called from the top level `R`-function `recordSwap()`.
 The `C++` code is not directly embedded using `Rcpp` so that it can be more easily implemented into other projects which do not depend on `R` libraries.
-Using an additional top level `R`-functions as well as an `Rcpp` wrapper makes it more conventient to to call the pure `C++` code at the bottom as there is no mapping to every stl container from `R`.
+Using an additional top level `R`-functions as well as an `Rcpp` wrapper makes it more conventient to call the pure `C++` code at the bottom as there is no mapping to every stl container from `R`.

 ## Versions

-Information on the different versions can be found [here](https://github.com/sdcTools/recordSwapping/blob/master/NEWS.md)
+Information on the different versions can be found [here](https://github.com/sdcTools/recordSwapping/blob/Improvements/NEWS.md)

 ## Installation